 Step 2.
 Then, browse to the following key on the left side of the Registry Editor window:-

 Step 3.
-On the opposite side of “Explorer” folder, right-click on blank space and select
+On the opposite side of the “Explorer” folder, right-click on the blank space and select New > DWORD (32-bit) Value.

 Step 7.
 Finally, restart your computer to apply the changes.